brhumphe/ps2-map-analyzer/docs/analysis-style-separation.md

 **Implementation Options**:

-**Client-Side Provider** (Default for MVP):
+**Client-Side Provider** (Implemented):
 - Performs analysis locally in the browser
 - Optimized for immediate responsiveness
-- Suitable for the current scale (89 nodes, 129 edges)
+- Handles current scale (89 regions, 129 links) efficiently
 - Zero network latency for analysis operations
+- Implementation: `ContestableLinksAnalyzer` and `RegionOwnershipAnalyzer`

 **Remote Provider** (Future Enhancement):
-- Delegates analysis to backend services
+- Would delegate analysis to backend services
-- Enables more complex algorithms
+- Could enable more complex algorithms
-- Supports scenarios where analysis becomes computationally expensive
+- Available for scenarios where analysis becomes computationally expensive

 **Link State Classification**:
 The analysis produces one of six possible states for each lattice link: